Tales from the trails

 Forestry and in-depth habitat management work takes place in the winter which is my favourite season.
 During spring and summer, we conduct wildlife surveys (when we have chance) and estate maintenance.
 These two seasons are more focused on visitor services and allowing nature to do its thing.
 Although, there is still a huge amount of practical work to do, especially around heathland management and bracken control.

 In autumn, we begin to work on wildflower meadows and plan for the upcoming winter work.
-That’s one of the reasons why the year goes so fast – we’re always planning ahead!
+That’s one of the reasons why the year goes so fast – we’re always planning ahead.

 What’s a highlight of your role?